-A donor wall recognizes the efforts of your donor.
+A wall of appreciation recognizes the efforts of your team member or donor.
 They gave their valuable time and money to help your cause.
-It is your turn to make sure that donor recognition is your primary task.
-At Humber college in Toronto, Canada, Lusens designed and developed an Interactive donor recognition wall for their donors and alumni.
+It is your turn to make sure that their recognition is your primary task.
+At Humber college in Toronto, Canada, Lusens designed and developed an Interactive recognition wall for their donors and alumni.
 Here are some tips to follow up on Donor Wall.

 A personal touch makes all the difference to your approach to creating a donor appreciation wall and how it is perceived.
 When working with donors, your etiquette, knowledge of the cause and follow up will matter the most to donors.
 You have to become the Wikipedia of your cause and Mother Teresa for your donors in terms of showing them your gratitude and how their contribution makes the difference in the lives of thousands of needy people.